-Although not indicated on the site plan, some small (less than 6 feet in height) retaining walls may be required in truck court area and to facilitate the new site grades.
+Although not indicated on the site plan, some retaining walls may be required to facilitate the new site grades.
+Retaining walls are also expected to be necessary in dock-high areas of the new building.
 The parameters recommended for use in the design of these walls are presented below.